Toni-Antonova/VAE-Text-Generation/README.md

 # VAE-Text-Generation
-Text Generation Using A Variational Autoencoder
+NLP & Text Generation Using A Varational Autoencoder

+An implementation of a Variational Autoencoder for Natural Language Processing and Text Generation.